 Foundation issues, wall reinforcements, and fixing water damage should be tackled before anything else to ensure safety and longevity.

-Flooring should be installed after all major construction is completed but before baseboards and trim for a seamless finish.
+Flooring should go in after all major construction is done but before baseboards and trim for a seamless finish.

 Set aside at least 10–15% of your budget for surprises like hidden water damage or necessary code upgrades.

-Yes, depending on your location and project type, you’ll likely need permits for structural, electrical, or plumbing work.
+Yes, depending on your location and the type of work, you’ll likely need permits for structural, electrical, or plumbing changes.
 Always check with local authorities.

-7. Can I live in my house during renovations?
+Can I live in my house during the process?

 It depends on the scope of work.
-For major renovations involving structural changes or complete kitchen/bath remodels, it may be best to stay elsewhere temporarily.
+For major updates involving structural changes or complete kitchen/bath overhauls, it may be best to stay elsewhere temporarily.

-Timelines vary, but minor renovations can take a few weeks, while full-scale remodels may take several months, depending on complexity of the work.
+Timelines vary, but minor updates can take a few weeks, while full-scale transformations may take several months, depending on complexity.

-9. What are the most important rooms to renovate for home value?
+What are the most valuable areas to update?

-Kitchens and bathrooms typically provide the best return on investment, as they are key areas buyers focus on.
+Kitchens and bathrooms typically offer the best return on investment, as they’re key areas buyers focus on.

 You just have!
 Check out our website to book a free consultancy.